ucsf-wynton/wynton-website-hpc/docs/hpc/howto/python.md

 (my_project) [alice@{{ site.devel.name }} my_project]$
 ```

-Note how `(my_project)` is prepended to the shell prompt when the virtual environment `my_project` is _activate_.
+Note how `(my_project)` is prepended to the shell prompt when the virtual environment `my_project` is _active_.
 This tells you that you run in a customized Python environment.
 Specifically, `python3` now points to a local, frozen version:

 <!-- code-block label="virtualenv-which-python3" -->
 ```sh